flurin/trelloscrum/readme.md

 ## Getting started

-1. Create a `config.json`
+1. Create a `config.json` by running `trelloscrum setup`.
+For more information on how to set up everything run `trelloscrum help setup`
-1. Generate a Trello developer key here: https://trello.com/c/jObnWvl1/25-generating-your-developer-key
-1. Generate a Trello member token for your user: https://trello.com/c/fD8ErOzA/26-getting-a-user-token-and-oauth-urls
-1. Configure the dev key and member token, and board_id (you can get the board id from the url in Trello) in config.json (see below for format)
-1. Run generate.rb! (see below for options)
+1. Run

 ## Card format